UChi-JCL/chameleonAPI/scripts/train.md

 ```

-To run the training code for one example app, first clone the code repo with ```git clone https://github.com/UChi-JCL/chameleonAPI.git```.
+To run the training code for one example app, first clone the code repo with ```git clone https://github.com/UChi-JCL/chameleonAPI.git``` (Please do a fresh clone of the code regardless of what's there in the docker image).

 If you have already cloned the repo before, please do ``` git pull```.

 Then, please go into ```chameleonAPI/image_classification```.